 It will make your dissertation writing process easier later.

 Before you submit your final topic to your professor, decide what type of research you want to do.
 If you want to compare literature, you should have enough literature available in the field to reach a fruitful conclusion.
-If you want a field research or do experiments or collect data, you’ll have to see if it is feasible for you and whether you have enough funds (and time) for it.
+If you want field research or do experiments or collect data, you’ll have to see if it is feasible for you and whether you have enough funds (and time) for it.

 It is also a good idea to choose a HRM dissertation topic that has a commercial angle.
 It will give you an edge over your peers when you are looking for a job in the Human Resources field.

-List of 20 FREE HRM Dissertation Topics for You
+FREE HRM Dissertation Topics for You

 - Work Commitment of Full-Time vs Part-Time Workers in XYZ Company